TomKrauss/pks-edit/README.md

 It was then integrated as a text editor into [ObjectStudio Smalltalk](https://www.cincomsmalltalk.com/main/products/objectstudio/) and ported to Unix, Windows and OS/2.

 Finally it was migrated to Microsoft Windows.
 The source code in this repo is the final Windows version of the editor.
+It is currently available as a 64 bit Windows application and runs on recent Windows version (10...).

 ## Hacking